thesysdev/search-with-c1/README.md

    Google Keys for image & web search.
 Read more about generating these keys here: https://developers.google.com/custom-search/v1/introduction

-   Gemini for summarization.
+   Gemini for GEN-AI search.
 Generate a key at https://aistudio.google.com/apikey

 ### Development